quiquee/obc-docs/protocol-spec.md

          Disconnected(err error)
       }
 ```
-Using gRPC as the event bus protocol allows the Event Consumer framework to be ported to different language bindings without affecting the Event Producer framework.
+Using gRPC as the event bus protocol allows the event consumer framework to be ported to different language bindings without affecting the event producer framework.

 #### 3.5.3 Event Structure

-This section details the messages of the system.
-Messages are described directly in golang for simplicity.
+This section details the message structures of the event system.
+Messages are described directly in Golang for simplicity.

-The core message used for communication between the Event Consumer and Producer is the OpenchainEvent.
+The core message used for communication between the event consumer and producer is the OpenchainEvent.
 ```
     message OpenchainEvent {
         oneof Event {